Jan Sprowski

 Jan ze Sprowy (?-1464) Jan Sprowski or as John of Odrowąż (John Odrowąż from Sprowa) was a 15th-century Roman Catholic Archbishop of Gniezno, and Primate of Poland and Lithuania.

 He was a Canon of Kraków, Gniezno, and Poznań and a member of the Royal Secretary from 1450 until 1453.
-He was appointed Archbishop of Gniezno and Primate of Poland from 1453–1464 where he was a protégé and supporter of King Casimir IV Jagiellon.
+He was appointed Archbishop of Gniezno and Primate of Poland from 1453 to 1464 where he was a protégé and supporter of King Casimir IV Jagiellon.